 top of page

-Expand a Proven Food Storage Solution in Rural Mali
+Expand a Proven Food Storage Solution

-Training households to build and use clay pot coolers
+training households to build and use clay pot coolers

 Food Storage Challenges